HumanLearning2021/HumanLearningApp/summaries/sprint11.md

 more extensive code changes.
 Overall, this reduced our technical debt.

 ## Jaakik, Marouane
+This Sprint, I have implemented the signing out of the user as well as making the logging persist even after closing the app.
+I spent around 11 hours this week and felt smooth.

 ## Konrad, Jonas Franz
 This week I worked on three tasks.
 First I added image compression to every image that gets added to the database.
 This drasticly reduced load times with no noticeable quality loss.